Mary and the Angel's Announcement

 2. Read the Scripture: Luke 1:26-38, with emphasis on 1:31-33

 26 In the sixth month of Elizabeth’s pregnancy, God sent the angel Gabriel to Nazareth, a town in Galilee, 27 to a virgin pledged to be married to a man named Joseph, a descendant of David.
 The virgin’s name was Mary.
 28 The angel went to her and said, “Greetings, you who are highly favored!
 The Lord is with you.”29 Mary was greatly troubled at his words and wondered what kind of greeting this might be.
 30 But the angel said to her, “Do not be afraid, Mary; you have found favor with God.
 31 You will conceive and give birth to a son, and you are to call him Jesus.
 32 He will be great and will be called the Son of the Most High.
 The Lord God will give him the throne of his father David, 33 and he will reign over Jacob’s descendants forever; his kingdom will never end.”

 3. Reflect on the Scripture:

-Mary was troubled by the angel’s manifestation and greeting.
-Yet she was instructed not to fear and to know she was favored by God (verses 28-30).
-Then she received the alarming news from the angel Gabriel.
-In verse 31, he predicted the conception and birth of Jesus the Messiah.
+Mary was troubled by the angel's manifestation and greeting.
+Yet, she was instructed not to fear but to know she was favored by God (verses 28-30).
+Then she received the alarming news.
+In verse 31, Gabriel predicted the conception and birth of Jesus the Messiah.
 Verses 32-33 are replete with words and phrases from God’s covenant with David in 2 Samuel 7.

 The parallels include: